I use Ancestry.com for book research.

 As a genealogy “purist,” who finished her research in 2000, I didn’t realize Ancestry makes available primary source materials with a click of the mouse.

 Oh, my.
-It was a dream to this experienced genealogist and avid researcher.
+It was a dream for this experienced genealogist and avid researcher.

 Past experience

-I’ve spent countless hours in libraries scanning indexes in books, flipping pages trying to imagine odd angles and names to search.
+I’ve spent countless hours in libraries, scanning indexes in books, flipping pages, and imagining odd angles and names to investigate.

 Oh, my.
 I couldn’t believe what I turned up.